mroonga/mroonga/doc/source/userguide/wrapper.rst

 .. note::

    Wrapper mode supports the followings, that are not supported in storage mode for now.

    * null value
+   * transaction (if storage engine supports.
+Note that rollback causes mismatch of indexes, it may affects search results, so recreate index of mroonga in such a case.)

 How to use full text search
 ---------------------------